amanuel-hailu/aws-serverless-project/README.md

 ### Configure the AWS CLI

 For general use, the aws configure command is the fastest way to set up your AWS CLI installation.

+*Note: AWS Access Key ID and AWS Secret Access Key are provided to you when creating a user in AWS*

 ```
-AWS Access Key ID [None]: *Aws user access key id*
+AWS Access Key ID [None]:

-AWS Secret Access Key [None]: *Aws user sercret access key id*
+AWS Secret Access Key [None]:

-Default region name [None]: *region*
+Default region name [None]:

-Default output format [None]: *Example: "json" or "text"*
+Default output format [None]:
 ```

 ---

-### Install the AWS SAM CLI Using Linuxbrew
+### Install the AWS SAM CLI Using Pip

 Follow these steps to install the AWS SAM CLI by using Linuxbrew:

-1. To install the Linuxbrew package manager, follow the instructions on the Linuxbrew webiste (http://linuxbrew.sh/).

-2. Upgrade Linuxbrew, and update it to the latest version.

-  `brew upgrade`
-  `brew update`

-3. Add a brew tap from GitHub (https://github.com/aws/homebrew-tap).

-  `brew tap aws/tap `

-4. Install aws-sam-cli from the brew tap.
+1. Verify that the Python version is 2.7 or 3.6.

+  `python --version`

+2. Verify that pip is installed.

+  `pip --version`

+3. Install aws-sam-cli.

-  `brew install aws-sam-cli`
+  `pip install --user aws-sam-cli`

-  Now sam is installed to the following location:

-  `/home/linuxbrew/.linuxbrew/bin/sam`

-  You should be able to invoke sam from the command line.

-  `sam --version`

----

-  `$ pip3 install awscli --upgrade --user`